mikebertiean/machinelearning-regression-classification-jupyternb/README.md

-# machinelearning-regression-classification-jupyternb
+# Supervised Machine Learning: Regression and Classification

-Supervised Machine Learning: Regression and Classification
+Jupyter Notebooks from a course on machine learning.